Battle of Huế: Recapture of southern Huế

-A U.S. Marine carries an elderly Vietnamese civilian from Huế Hospital out of harm's way.
+A U.S. Marine carries an elderly Vietnamese civilian from Huế Hospital.

 Following the capture of the Treasury, Cheatham continued his methodical advance to the west leading with tear gas, M48s and Ontos, followed by Mules and Marines, while PAVN-VC resistance lessened as its manpower and ammunition was depleted.
 The PAVN-VC no longer tenaciously defended each building, relying more on sniper fire, mortars and rockets.
 On 5 February the Marines recaptured the Huế Central Hospital complex, rescuing Lieutenant Colonel Pham Van Khoa (the Mayor of Huế and Thua Thien Province chief), who had been hiding in the grounds.

 On 6 February the Marines attacked the Provincial Headquarters which served as the command post of the PAVN 4th Regiment.
 While the Marines seized the surrounding wall easily, the area between the wall and the building was covered by fire from every window and from spider-holes in the grounds.
 An Ontos was brought forward to blast an entry into the building, but was disabled by a B-40 rocket.
 A Mule was brought forward to blow a hole in the building and the Marines advanced under cover of tear gas.
 Entering the building the Marines fought room by room, clearing the building, but many of the PAVN slipped away.
 With the building secured the Marines then methodically cleared out the spider-holes, shooting their occupants.
 The Marines raised an American flag to celebrate their victory, but shortly thereafter were ordered to lower it, as according to South Vietnamese law, no American flag was permitted to be flown without an accompanying South Vietnamese flag.
 After resting his men at the Provincial Headquarters, Cheatham resumed his advance west towards the Phu Cam Canal, then swung south and east to clear the area with the canal to his right.

-Vietnamese civilians escaping the fighting pass the Trường Tiền Bridge, destroyed on 7 February.
+Vietnamese civilians cross the destroyed Trường Tiền Bridge.